cybergarage/mupnp/doc/mupnpobjcproguide.md

 # Programming Guide for Objective-C

+This document describes how to use the mUPnP for Objective-C to create your UPnP™ devices and control points.

 ## 1 Introduction

 UPnP™\*[^1] architecture is based on open networking to enable discovery and control of networked devices and services, such as media servers and players at home.